HdkTkhs/Vmol/README.md

 Sendai, Japan

 # Current distribution of Vmol
-'Vmol' is a code[1,2] written in Fortran for the electronic density-functional theory (DFT) based on the real-space grid formalism[3].
+'Vmol' is a code[1,2] written in Fortran for the electronic density-functional theory (DFT) calculation based on the real-space grid formalism[3].
 'Vmol' had been combined with classical molecular dynamics codes (produced by third parties) to build a QM/MM simulator[2] in the early stage of the development.
 The current distribution, however, provides only the original Kohn Sham-DFT[4] machinery that has been extracted from the integrated code.
 Thus, only the core of the 'Vmol' has been placed on GitHub.
 As a consequence, a lot of functions equipped on the original code has been disabled.
 In the following, we listed several features of the present distribution.